Lately, there have been many questions surrounding alcohol use. For example, is the solvent effective for winterization or extraction?

 Ethanol for Extraction

-Most people in the cannabis business prefer using alcohol in their extraction processes because the solvent is cheap.
+Most people in the botanical oil business prefer using alcohol in their extraction processes because the solvent is cheap.

 Moreover, they also extract large amounts of hemp in a short time when compared to other methods.
-That utility makes ethyl alcohol remarkable in producing full-spectrum cannabis extracts and tinctures.
+That utility makes ethyl alcohol remarkable in producing full-spectrum botanical oils extracts and tinctures.

 Steps and Results from Ethanol Extraction